ShadwLink/shadwlink.github.io/_posts/2026-03-27-the-trilogy-godot-edition-part-4-map.md

 serie_paging_name: Map Part 1
 ---
 Now that we have model and collision loading in place.
 Let's put it all together and take a look at how the meshes are placed to create our beloved cities.

+To get to that we need to understand the structure of the game files and how those contribute to the games map.

+> ℹ️
+> A lot of this info is based on the knowledge shared on [gtamods.com](https://www.gtamods.com)

 ## DAT